PetroIvaniuk/awesome-ml/README.md

 - [Prismer: A Vision-Language Model with Multi-Modal Experts](https://shikun.io/projects/prismer) - a data- and parameter-efficient vision-language model that leverages an ensemble of diverse, pre-trained domain experts

 ### Image
+- [Image Upscaling API](https://stability.ai/blog/stability-ai-releases-image-upscaling-api) - an AI-powered tool that increases the size of any image without compromising its sharpness by Stability AI
 - [Designer](https://designer.microsoft.com/), [Microsoft Designer expands preview with new AI design features](https://www.microsoft.com/en-us/microsoft-365/blog/2023/04/27/microsoft-designer-expands-preview-with-new-ai-design-features/) by Microsoft.
 Designer has all the tools you’d expect, plus a few AI superpowers.
 Generate stunning designs and original images just by typing what you want.
 Get writing assistance and automatic layout suggestions for anything you add.
 Designer can even propose captions and hashtags to make social media sharing effortless.
 - [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - Bring children's drawings to life, by animating characters to move around by MetaAI
 - [Scribble Diffusion](https://scribblediffusion.com/) - Turn your sketch into a refined image using AI